Top-NotchOutdoorSearch

 Display

-This model has a 6.2-inch screen equipped with ClearVu and CHIRP technology for more accurate fish hunting.
+This unit runs a 6.2-inch screen with ClearVu and CHIRP built in.

 Features